don-noh/don-noh.github.io/about.md

 permalink: /about/
 ---

-I am a 3rd year PhD student in Economics.
+I am a 4th Year PhD Student in Economics.